hussein-m-kandil/pathvar/README.md

     * Read the 'help' instruction well
     * Be careful about the paths you input (with some options)
     * Separate between multiple paths with a single colon ':'

+NOTE: This program saves the new modified PATH's value in '~/.bash_profile' file, and if this file not exists creates a new one, and eventually source the '~/.bashrc' and '~/.profile' if any of them exists.

 ---